bigmugbyte/bigmugbyte.github.io/_posts/2015-07-26-lazy-squirrel-released.markdown

   Lazy Squirrel is up and running.
 ---

 After a lot of effort invested our Squirrel is up and running(should be read as "Lazy and hungry").
 Please, visit Lazy Squirrel's landing page to download it for iOS or Android.
-Comments and suggestions are very appreciated(See [Contact page](https://www.thymeso.com/contact.html)).
+Comments and suggestions are very appreciated(see [Contact page](https://www.thymeso.com/contact.html)).

 Happy nuts harvesting,
 The Thymeso team.